Shannon entropy in quasiparticle states of quantum chains: Conclusion and discussion

 \section{Conclusion and discussion}

 In this paper we have presented an analysis of the total system Shannon entropy, subsystem Shannon entropy, and subsystem Shannon mutual information in quasiparticle excited states of free bosonic and fermionic chains, as well as the XXX chain.
 We compared the results across different spin chains and contrasted them with those of classical particles.
 Our findings indicate that, like the entanglement entropy, the formulas for the Shannon entropy in free bosonic and fermionic chains also apply to the Shannon entropy in the XXX chain, subject to certain limits.
-Additionally, we found that even when two quasiparticles have a large momentum difference, their contributions to the Shannon entropy do not decouple, unlike the entanglement entropy.
-Furthermore, we discovered universal formulas for the total system Shannon entropy, subsystem Shannon entropy, and mutual information in the limit of large momentum differences, which are valid for free bosonic and fermionic chains, as well as the XXX chain, but differ from any results obtained from classical particles.
-In other words, we did not observe any semiclassical quasiparticle picture that could reproduce the universal results of the Shannon entropy in quantum spin chains.
+Additionally, we found that even when quasiparticles have large momentum differences, their contributions to the Shannon entropy do not decouple, unlike the entanglement entropy.
+In addition, we have discovered distinct universal bosonic and fermionic formulas for the total system Shannon entropy, subsystem Shannon entropy, and mutual information in the limit of large momentum differences, which are also distinct from any classical particle-based results.
+In other words, we did not observe any semiclassical quasiparticle picture that could reproduce the results of the Shannon entropy in quantum spin chains.

+In Figure~\ref{FigureEntanglementDistanceShannon}, we present the different results for the entanglement entropy, subsystem distance, and the local particle number basis Shannon entropy.
+For simplicity, we only calculated the Shannon entropy in free theories for fermionic and bosonic chains in this paper, which are a special case of the large energy condition.
+Unlike the entanglement entropy and subsystem distance, the Shannon entropy contributions from quasiparticles with large momentum differences do not decouple.
+As a result, the combined fermionic and bosonic results are generally not applicable to the XXX chain.
+However, the fermionic and bosonic results can still be applied separately to the XXX chain within certain limits.
+Another notable distinction is that the semiclassical picture holds true for the universal entanglement entropy and subsystem distance, but it fails to explain the universal local particle number basis Shannon entropy.